Cancer incidence and mortality in adults with learning disabilities

 The health profile of people with learning disabilities differs from the general population.
 Adults with learning disabilities have greater and different patterns of multimorbidity, beginning earlier in life, with poorer health outcomes including premature mortality.
 People with learning disabilities die on average 20 years earlier than other people, and often from reasons considered avoidable.
 We know that people with learning disabilities often do not take part when invited for cancer screening (e.g., breast, cervical and bowel screening rates are low), which may result in delayed diagnosis and treatment, and lead to preventable early death.
 Cancer profiles and deaths differ in adults with learning disabilities, and it is necessary to gain a better understanding of cancer rates and associated health, demographic, and social factors in Scotland to inform policy and care.

-What we will do
+What we did

 We linked Scotland’s 2011 Census data to death and cancer registrations to look at incidence and mortality rates in Scotland between 2011 and 2020.
-We are analyzing data on around 18,000 adults (aged 18+) with learning disabilities and comparing this with a 15% unmatched comparison group of other adults from the general population without intellectual disabilities (or autism).
+We are analysing data on around 18,000 adults (aged 18+) with learning disabilities and comparing this with a 15% unmatched comparison group of other adults from the general population without intellectual disabilities (or autism).

 Our findings